 According to the Wisconsin Department of Public Instruction, “Co-teaching is generally defined as two licensed educators, often a special education teacher and a general education teacher, sharing equal responsibility for planning, delivering, evaluating instruction, and learning to meet the diverse needs of students in a shared space.
 The overarching goal of co-teaching is to combine and expand upon the expertise of both professionals for the benefit of all students assigned to them.”

 Because each school, student, and educator is different, co-teaching models are also varied.
-Below are a few of the models along with definitions of what makes them unique.
+Below are a few models along with definitions of what makes them unique.

 - Parallel Teaching: The class is divided into groups with each teacher teaching the same material separately to their group.